jeffersongt/react-template/README.md

 This is a frontend react typescript template ready to use.

+It contains lot of tools already set as describe below.

+And don't hesitate to check the already installed packages in `package.json`.

 # Usage

 - To launch the template in development mode :